Henri Charrière: Imprisonment

+According to Papillon

-The version of his life presented in his semi-biographical novel, Papillon, claimed that Charrière was convicted on 26 October 1931 of the murder of a pimp named Roland Le Petit, a charge that he strenuously denied.
+The version of his life presented in his semi-biographical novel, Papillon, claimed that Charrière was convicted on 26 October 1931 of the murder of a pimp named Roland Le Petit, a charge that he strongly denied.
 He was sentenced to life in prison and ten years of hard labour.
 He had married Georgette Fourel at the town hall of the 1st arrondissement of Paris, on December 22, 1929.
 (They divorced on 8 July 1930 by decision of the Paris High Court.)
 After a brief imprisonment at the transit prison of Beaulieu in Caen, France, he was transported in 1933 to the prison of St-Laurent-du-Maroni on the Maroni River, in the penal settlement of mainland French Guiana.

 According to the book, he made his first escape on 28 November 1933 and was joined by fellow prisoners André Maturette and Joanes Clousiot, who would accompany him throughout much of his time on the run.
-Thirty-seven days later, the trio were captured by Colombian police near the village of Riohacha, northern Caribbean Region of Colombia, and were imprisoned.
+37 days later, the trio were captured by Colombian police near the village of Riohacha, northern Caribbean Region of Colombia, and were imprisoned.
 Charrière subsequently escaped during a rainy night and fled to the La Guajira Peninsula, where he was adopted by an indigenous tribe.
 He spent several months living with the natives, but felt that he had to move on, which was a decision he would ultimately regret.
 After leaving, he was quickly recaptured and sent back to French Guiana to be put into solitary confinement for the next two years.

 After his release from solitary confinement, he spent another seven years in prison.
 During this period he attempted to escape several more times, resulting in increasingly brutal responses from his captors.
 He stated that he was then confined to Devil's Island, a labour camp (Devil's Island was not a labour camp so much as an internment camp) that, at the time, was notorious for being inescapable.
-(French authorities later released penal colony records that contradicted this; amongst other details, Charrière had never been imprisoned on Devil's Island.)
+French authorities later released penal colony records that contradicted this amongst other details, Charrière had never been imprisoned on Devil's Island.
 However, he finally achieved his permanent liberation in 1941 by using a bag of coconuts as a makeshift raft and, riding the tide out from the island, he escaped with another convict.
 However, his companion drowned in quicksand when they reached the shore of French Guiana.

 After meeting up with some escaped Chinese prisoners on the mainland, they bought a boat and sailed to Georgetown, British Guiana.
 After almost a year, a bored Charrière then joined another group of escaped convicts in a new boat with the intent of reaching British Honduras.
 However, after sailing into a cyclone, they only managed to reach Venezuela.
 They were all arrested and sent to a brutal penal settlement in El Dorado, Bolivar State.
 After a year of imprisonment, Charrière was released with identity papers on 3 July 1944.
 Five years later he was given Venezuelan citizenship.